sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ### Top customer, support, sales, and marketing issues

-The top product gaps are running batch changes at large scale (solved by server-side batch changes) and Bitbucket Cloud support.
-Both are on our Q1 roadmap.
+The top product gaps are:

+- running batch changes at a large scale, which is addressed by running batch changes server-side (moving in Beta in Q2)
+- permissions and access control

 We keep hearing user requests for [mounting files on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851), and for [improved monorepo support](https://docs.google.com/document/d/1o3fNI-itoU0LOwY29luutkw3L8IEfoVPYEGsD7kotmU) from monorepo users.

-## FY 2023 Q1 goals
+## FY 2023 Q2 goals

 ### Execution

-This quarter, we are primarily focusing on improving the value and usability of Batch Changes at [enterprise scale](#enterprise-scale).

-1. Move [server side Batch Changes](https://docs.sourcegraph.com/batch_changes/explanations/server_side) (SSBC) currently an [experimental](https://docs.sourcegraph.com/batch_changes/explanations/server_side) feature, to beta.
-We can move to beta ([#26919](https://github.com/sourcegraph/sourcegraph/issues/26919)) after we:
-   - Onboard three early customers, and get positive feedback
-   - Train sales CE, CS and sales to sell and support SSBC.
-   - Make sure that the upgrade process for SSBC is scalable (upgrading Sourcegraph + SSBC takes no more than twice the time required to upgrade Sourcegraph).
-   - Create a unified experience, that is clear regardless of if you have executors connected or not.
-1. Bitbucket Cloud is frequently requested by [customers](https://sourcegraph2020.lightning.force.com/lightning/r/Product_Gap__c/a1B3t00000IkxMjEAJ/view), and it's likely that we will see more and more requests as Bitbucket server approaches [EOL](https://www.atlassian.com/migration/assess/journey-to-cloud).
-We plan to add support for Bitbucket Cloud this quarter ([#24199](https://github.com/sourcegraph/sourcegraph/issues/24199)).
-1. We recently onboarded a few monorepo customers that highlighted the limitations of our (experimental) monorepo support in Batch Changes.
-We plan to address those limitations and move monorepo support to GA ([RFC](https://docs.google.com/document/d/1o3fNI-itoU0LOwY29luutkw3L8IEfoVPYEGsD7kotmU), [#28246](https://github.com/sourcegraph/sourcegraph/issues/28246)).
-1. Batch Changes's minimalist permission model is limiting adoption in the traditional enterprise segment.
-In particular, customers report they want to control who can run batch changes at all.
-We plan to make a first iteration to solve this problem.
-1. Every customer is different and uses a broad set of tooling.
-We plan to design outgoing webhooks that allow customers to easily integrate Batch Changes into their workflow.
-Better integration allows customers, for example, to build notification systems around batch changes changesets, and achieve a better merge rate which is critical at [enterprise scale](#enterprise-scale).
-We aim to experiment with a customer on this ([#26790](https://github.com/sourcegraph/sourcegraph/issues/26790)).
+This quarter, we will:
+- Continue our investment in making Batch Changes valuable and usable at [enterprise scale](#enterprise-scale).
+To do so, we are planning to move running batch changes server-side to [Beta](https://github.com/sourcegraph/sourcegraph/issues/30817) for self-hosted instances.
+- Start to iterate on lowering time-to-value.
+To do so, we will first define and implement a time to value measurement ([#32664](https://github.com/sourcegraph/sourcegraph/issues/32664)).
+We will also do a first iteration on making it easy for users to get started from scratch, by building a minimum viable iteration of a library of batch changes ([#32687](https://github.com/sourcegraph/sourcegraph/issues/32687)).
+- Iterate on discoverability low-hanging fruits ([#22352](https://github.com/sourcegraph/sourcegraph/issues/22352)).

 ### Discovery

-This quarter, we want to run discovery on a few threads, including to clear dependencies on other teams:

-1. Server-side batch changes is not available yet on managed instances, because we have no way to bill for variable compute costs.
-By the end of the quarter, we want to have a plan and timeline to address that. ([Private RFC](https://docs.google.com/document/d/1g267ZD0veHKWDeM3GlzpwRGIRrAsDDIXt4Vh7vVvG18/edit#heading=h.trqab8y0kufp))
-1. Getting changesets merged is critical to our [enterprise scale](#enterprise-scale) theme.
-We are currently investigating how to improve this [#31691](https://github.com/sourcegraph/sourcegraph/issues/31691).
-1. We want to start discovery and planning for integrating Batch Changes with another feature (eg. create a batch change from a search result, a Code Insight, or a Code Monitor), to set the stage for a full-fledged workflow next quarter.
-1. We are collecting detailed data on what batch changes customers run, in order to inform creating sample batch changes specs, or potentially codemod tooling.
-See (private) [insights](https://sourcegraph.productboard.com/feature-board/2104383-batch-changes)
+During the experimental phase of running batch changes server-side, we got some demand from managed instances customers.
+Our [strategy](../../../index.md) is to deliver the same product experience regardless of the deployment mode.

+Currently, running batch changes server-side is not available for managed instances customers because of two main problems:
+- we don't have a way to bill for the variable costs generated by executors (also see: [RFC 563 PRIVATE WIP: Executors pricing and billing for managed instances](https://docs.google.com/document/d/1g267ZD0veHKWDeM3GlzpwRGIRrAsDDIXt4Vh7vVvG18/edit#heading=h.trqab8y0kufp))
+- deploying executors is manual and creates unsustainable work for the cloud devops team (also see [RFC 666 WIP: Executors on managed instances](https://docs.google.com/document/d/1lq1oyB4I3v8fqXSs4AI7pWUyXBya4a3_VlX-XtGu-f0/edit#heading=h.trqab8y0kufp))

+In Q2, we want to scope out those two problems to allow for running batch changes server-side to be available as a preview for managed instances customers in Q3.

 ## What we are not working on

 - **Windows support** ([#24849](https://github.com/sourcegraph/sourcegraph/issues/24849)): Reliably supporting creating batch changes locally in a windows environment is a very large amount of work, that is incompatible with our plan of delivering Server-side Batch Changes as fast as possible.
 Windows support has blocked one [prospect](https://github.com/sourcegraph/customers/issues/3) and slowed down adoption at a [customer](https://github.com/sourcegraph/customers/issues/2), and will likely be important in the Banking and Gaming industry.
 We plan to address these customers with Server-side Batch Changes.
 Server-side Batch Changes will bypass the need to run the CLI locally, and instead allow customers to compute the batch changes on the Sourcegraph instance.

-- **Education material about code change tools:** Helping our customers find and select a code change tool that suits their needs is a very common ask, and something we think could drive adoption.
-We don’t have bandwidth for this this quarter though.

-- **Batch Changes on Cloud:** Making [Batch Changes available on Cloud](https://docs.google.com/document/d/1tcl5Zs_0NCYieya9weTyelxPxoif0VfxAq8UIV4JDjA/edit#heading=h.g0gjwch98szj) is not on our roadmap for FY23, and is tentatively planned for FY24.

 In general, we tend to focus on features that we can build for multiple codehosts in a relatively homogenous manner, and avoid codehost-specific features.